Use a Virtualized Smart Card

-To use smart card credentials on a remote system, you must Jump to that system, or you must start a customer-initiated session with a system that has the BeyondTrust elevation service pre-installed.
+To use smart card credentials on a remote system, you must Jump to that system, or you must start a customer-initiated session with a system that has the BeyondTrust Customer Service pre-installed.

-The customer smart card driver is ONLY installed during a Jump To push when the representative performing the Jump has the representative smart card driver installed on their local system.
+The VSC Customer Service is only installed during a Jump To push when the representative performing the Jump has the VSC Representative Service installed on their local system.

-If using a customer-initiated session, the elevation service must be pre-installed on the remote computer, and its service must be running.
-Also, the appropriate virtual smart card drivers must be installed on both your local system and the remote system, with their services running.
+If using a customer-initiated session, the VSC Customer Service must be pre-installed on the remote computer, and its service must be running.
+Also, the appropriate smart card drivers must be installed on both your local system and the remote system, with their services running.

 Once you have shared a reader, it remains selected and available for use throughout the session, as long as you do not log out the current user.
-If you do log out the current user on the remote computer, the shared reader is deselected and must be reselected if you need it later in the session.
+If you do log out the current user on the remote computer, the shared reader is unshared and must be shared again if you need it later in the session.

 When screen sharing, use a virtual smart card to perform administrative actions.
 You can run programs in another user context, or even log in as a different user.

-Also, if the virtual smart card feature is available in a session which is not elevated and a smart card reader has been shared into the session, then certificates stored on the inserted smart card can be selected and used for elevation, provided the certificates are associated with accounts that have the appropriate permissions.
+If the virtual smart card feature is available in a session that is not elevated and a smart card reader has been shared into the session, then certificates stored on the inserted smart card can be selected and used for elevation, provided the certificates are associated with accounts that have the appropriate permissions.

 A smart card reader can be attached to only one active session at a time.
 From the Smart Card dropdown in the support session in which the reader was shared, you can deselect a virtualized reader to free it for use in another session.

 This feature is not supported for ARM-based Windows systems.